ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 Unfortunately, there doesn't seem to be a nice way to remove the authentication handler from the test setup, so it has to be done in a slightly brutish way.

-As you have configured the enironment name to be different during tests, you can use this information to only add the OIDC scheme if the application is not in test
+As you have configured the environment name to be different during tests, you can use this information to only add the OIDC scheme if the application is not in test.

 Update the current code that looks like this